-Example 8-1 shows a sample linker command file called link.cmd.
+Linker Command File shows a sample linker command file called link.cmd.

-Example 8-1.
 Linker Command File

 '''

 a.c.obj / First input filename /

 b.c.obj / Second input filename /

---output_file=prog.out / Option to specify output file /
+--output file=prog.out / Option to specify output file /

 --map_file=prog.map / Option to specify map file /

 '''

-The sample file in Example 8-1 contains only filenames and options.
-(You can place comments in a command file by delimiting them with /\ and \/.)
+The sample file in Linker Command File contains only filenames and options.
+(You can place comments in a command file by delimiting them with / and /.)
 To invoke the linker with this command file, enter:

 '''

-c1430 --run_linker link.cmd
+cl2000 --run_linker link.cmd

 '''